midzer/beerbase/content/breweries/st-peters-brewery/st-peters-organic-ale.md

 srm: 0
 upc: 0
 ---
-Water is extracted from our own 300â€™ deep borehole and combined with Soil Association accredited light malted barley from Norfolk.
+Water is extracted from our own 300’ deep borehole and combined with Soil Association accredited light malted barley from Norfolk.
 Organic hops provide the distinctive palate.
-The yeast used is St. Peterâ€™s own single strand variety.
-The result is a delicate, clean, crisp, lightly carbonated, traditional English Ale with a full â€˜citrus hopâ€™ aftertaste.
-This lovely beer won the Soil Associationâ€™s top prize in 2002 and a silver medal in 2006.
+The yeast used is St. Peter’s own single strand variety.
+The result is a delicate, clean, crisp, lightly carbonated, traditional English Ale with a full ‘citrus hop’ aftertaste.
+This lovely beer won the Soil Association’s top prize in 2002 and a silver medal in 2006.